.jpg/:/)

 In the above video is Manitowoc MLC Crane Transport Installation

-At Nash Community College The Federal Government has Issued Emergency Money to Build a 6 Stories Parking Garage and the precast is (Each Section)
+At Nash Community College at Rocky Mount, NC.
+The Federal Government has Issued Emergency Money to Build a 6 Stories pre-Cast Concrete Parking Garage and the sections of the precast is (Each Section)

 (21-Days to have Precast Slabs and the crane in place).